 Types of Constipation

 As mentioned in my post about Irritable Bowel Syndrome (IBS) there are different types of stool consistency according to the Bristol Stool Chart.
-Usually, type 1 and 2 are the most common in constipation.
-And type 3 and 4 are the poops you want to have!
+Type 1 and 2 are the most common in constipation.
+But types 3 and 4 are the stools you want to have!

 Diagnostic criteria for functional constipation in Rome IV